 3.1.2.
 Autism Assistance

-This service provides a VR to train children affected by ASD to face unusual situation Going to the dentist is one of the most stressful experiences that we have.
+This service provides a VR to train children affected by ASD to face unusual situation.
+Going to the dentist is one of the most stressful experiences that we have.
 Considering that, think about how this activity can be for an autistic kid when they don’t know what is going on.

-How it works
+How the system works:

-Before users start the training a camera that, including is able to recognize their emotional state.
+Before users start the training a camera that, including intelligence is able to recognize their emotional state.

-Helper specialists configure the scene lights and fx sounds according the user emotional state.
+Helper specialists configure the scene lights and sounds according the user emotional state.

-After finishing the VR simulation, a camera recognize their emotional state again.
+After finishing the VR simulation, a camera recognizes their emotional state again.

 It is possible to check if VR simulation is effective comparing user’s emotional states before and after the training.

 During the simulation a red light indicates that users have to be seated.
-When the red light changes to green, users can stand up.
+When the red light changes to green, users can stand up